djangoleonard/wagstart/readmeNotes.md

 Since our gallery images are database objects in their own right, we can now query and re-use them independently of the blog post body.
 Let’s define a main_image method, which returns the image from the first gallery item (or None if no gallery items exist):

+Note that this Page-based model defines no fields of its own.
+Even without fields, subclassing Page makes it a part of theWagtail ecosystem, so that you can give it a title and URL in the admin, and so that you can manipulate its contents by returning a queryset from its get_context() method.
+Migrate this in, then create a new BlogTagIndexPage in the admin.
+You’ll probably want to create the new page/view under Homepage, parallel to your Blog index.
+Give it the slug “tags” on the Promote tab.
+Access /tags and Django will tell you what you probably already knew: you need to create a template blog/blog_tag_index_page.html: